briHalterman/codecademy-js-challenges/README.md

 - [x] Challenge 5: Create a function that reverses an array
 - [x] Challenge 6: Sort an array from lowest to highest
 - [x] Challenge 7: Create a function that filters out negative numbers
+- [x] Challenge 8: Remove the spaces found in a string
-- [ ] Challenge 8: Remove the spaces found in a string
+- [ ] Challenge 8 Alternative: Use .splice() and .join() to remove the spaces found in a string
 - [ ] Challenge 9: Return a Boolean if a number is divisible by 10
 - [ ] Challenge 10: Return the number of vowels in a string